aws-observability/application-signals-demo/README.md

    # provide EKS access to user, make sure to change it to your own user that configured for aws cli in terminal
    export TF_VAR_username={your_username}

-   # some other values can change, the value below are default values
+   # some other values can be changed, the value below are default values
    export TF_VAR_cluster_name=python-apm-demo
    export TF_VAR_region=us-east-1
    export TF_VAR_cloudwatch_observability_addon_version=v1.5.1-eksbuild.1